asimihsan/understanding-software-dynamics/README.md

 To sum up, these experiments teach us several things about loop unrolling and parallel execution:

-1. **Reducing Loop Overhead**: Unrolling the loop reduces how often the loop control instructions run, cutting down the total instruction count.
+1. **Reducing loop overhead**: Unrolling the loop reduces how often the loop control instructions run, cutting down the total instruction count.
-2. **Increasing Parallelism**: Unrolling helps the CPU do more work in parallel, lowering the cycles per iteration.
+2. **Increasing parallelism**: Unrolling helps the CPU do more work in parallel, lowering the cycles per iteration.
-3. **Resource Competition**: Unrolling too much can cause more competition for CPU resources, which can slow down the overall execution time.
+3. **Resource competition**: Unrolling too much can cause more competition for CPU resources, which can slow down the overall execution time.
-4. **Minimizing Dependencies**: Using multiple sum variables reduces dependencies, allowing more parallel execution and better performance.
+4. **Minimizing dependencies**: Using multiple sum variables reduces dependencies, allowing more parallel execution and better performance.

 These points show the trade-offs involved in loop unrolling.
 It's important to balance reducing the loop overhead with